KiCad/kicad-source-mirror/Documentation/development/compiling.md

 ## Integrated Spice simulator ## {#spice_opt}

 The KICAD_SPICE option is used to control if the Spice simulator interface for Eeschema is built.
 When this option is enabled, it requires [ngspice][] to be available as a shared library.
-This option is disabled by default.
+This option is enabled by default.

 ## STEP/IGES support for the 3D viewer ## {#oce_opt}

 The KICAD_USE_OCE is used for the 3D viewer plugin to support STEP and IGES 3D models.
 Build tools and plugins related to OpenCascade Community Edition (OCE) are enabled with this option.
 When enabled it requires [OCE][] to be available, and the location of the installed OCE library to be passed via the OCE_DIR flag.
-This option is disabled by default.
+This option is enabled by default.

 ## Demos and Examples ## {#demo_install_opt}